The Beast of Sugar Flat Road

-Wilson and Hamilton First Reported: 1989 Status: Multiple Witnesses Danger: Moderate
+📍 Middle Tennessee Wilson and Hamilton First Reported: 1989 Status: Multiple Witnesses Danger: Low

 Overview

 In 1989, this mysterious creature (often said to be a sasquatch) was struck down by a driver in Lebanon.
 Tennessee.
 The Beast is said to be seven feet tall, with a thick white coat of matted fur.
-Though the driver tried to hide the body in a panic, he returned to try and examine this unexplainable phenomena, and took the Beast's head as something of a trophy.
+Though the driver tried to hide the body in a panic, he returned the next morning to try and examine this unexplainable phenomena, and took the Beast's head as something of a trophy.
+Ever since, the Beast's head has resurfaced on display every few years, seemingly sold from owner to owner.

 Reported Characteristics